Mexico targets business boom in Cuba as Castro visits

 International development loans to Cuba would likely set that in motion soon, Martinez added.

-Mexican retailer and bottling company Femsa (FMSAUBD.MX) said in September it was considering expanding its business to Cuba and cement maker Cemex (CMXCPO.MX) is making similar noises.
+Mexican retailer and bottling company Femsa said in September it was considering expanding its business to Cuba and cement maker Cemex is making similar noises.

 “Yes, we’re interested, but I think we’ll have to wait and see what the possibilities are,” Cemex Chief Executive Officer Fernando Gonzalez told reporters on Thursday evening.